near-ndc/voting-v1/voting_body/README.md

 Proposals in this queue are eligible for voting and displayed by the default in the UI.
 Proposals from the active queue are not removed unless they are marked as spam (more about it in the voting section).
 They are preserved and anyone can query them, even when a proposal was rejected.

-When a proposal is moved from the pre-voting queue to the active queue, the set of accounts that supported the proposal is cleared - it's not needed any more.
+When a proposal is moved from the pre-vote queue to the active queue, the set of accounts that supported the proposal is cleared - it's not needed any more.
 We can save the space and proposal load time.

 ```mermaid
 ---